A 30-day plan you wrote yourself.

 Asking a stock model for advice on your business gets you advice for any business.
 Useful sometimes.
 Rarely worth its weight on a Tuesday afternoon when invoices are stuck.

 Your numbers sit in Xero, your customers in your CRM, your context in three Slack threads.
-Without a way to feed that into AI safely, you are guessing at outputs.
+Until AI can see all of that together, you are basically asking it to guess.
+And it will, confidently.

-AI tools without a routine are bookmarks.
+AI without a routine just sits there.
 The owners getting real lift have two or three habits they run every week.
-The rest are still impressed at parties.
+Everyone else is still talking about it.

 Two hours is short.
 So nothing here is decorative.
 If a section does not move you closer to one of these four things, it gets cut.

-The exact things to start running on Monday.
-Inbox triage, proposal drafts, meeting prep, customer replies, and a weekly numbers review.
+The exact things to set up on Monday.
+Inbox triage, proposal drafts, meeting prep, customer replies, and a weekly Xero read.
+Each one demoed end to end.

 After the workshop you join The Workshop, a private Slack of NZ owners running these workflows.
 Fortnightly host AMA, shared prompt library, and somewhere to ask the question you didn't get to on the night.